How Drug Addiction Affects Brain Communication

-Normal Communication in the Brain
+Healthy Communication in the Brain

-When the brain is healthy, the cells which compose it are constantly communicating with each other.
+When the brain is healthy, the cells which compose it are always communicating with each other.
 These cells (called neurons) are linked into complex networks and send signals throughout these networks.
 When one neuron in the network becomes stimulated, an electrical pulse flows down the cell’s body to the end of the cell (called the synapse).

-When the signal reaches the synapse, chemicals called neurotransmitters are released into the space (called the synaptic cleft) between the active neuron and the next neuron in the network.
+When the signal reaches the synapse, chemicals called neurotransmitters release into space (called the synaptic cleft) between the active neuron and the next neuron in the network.
 On the outside of the second neuron are small structures called neuroreceptors.
 The neurotransmitters fit into these receptors like keys in a lock.
 When the key gets inserted into the lock, the next neuron becomes stimulated and sends a signal down its body to the synapse, thereby stimulating the next neuron in the chain.

 Recovering from Addiction